ShikiSuen/r128x/readme.md

 The current maintainer Shiki Suen can only use the following languages:

-- English, Japanese, Simplified Chinese, Traditional Chinese
+- English, Japanese, Simplified Chinese, Traditional Chinese.

-Therefore, the French localization has to be discontinued.
+These languages are secondary-supported languages which are not having the quality guaranteed:

+- French, Deutsch, Spanish, Brazilish (pt-BR), Russian, Turkish.

-The App still offers the French UI (translated using DeepL).
-Pull Requests for improving French Translations are still welcomed.
+The App still offers localized UI for 2ndary languages (translated using AI services).
+Pull Requests for improving the translations of these 2ndary languages are still welcomed.